House Projects

 Standard 8mm film was developed in 1932 by Eastman Kodak and had a picture area of 4.5mm x 3.3mm.
 Production ceased in the 1990s.
 Super 8 was developed in 1965 also by Eastman Kodak and has a picture area of 5.79mm x 4.01mm.
 It is still being made in 2022.
 Because of its slightly larger frame size, Super 8 tends to give better quality images.

 To differentiate between the cartridges Technicolor made them slightly different.
 Standard 8 Magi-cartridges are made of clear plastic.
 Super 8 Magi-cartridges were made of transparent blue plastic, have a ridge running along the bottom of them, and were squared off on the loop end of the cartridge.
-Another clue is the fact that the Super 8 Magi-cardridges have "SUPER EIGHT" embossed om them.
+Another clue is the fact that the Super 8 Magi-cardridges usually have "SUPER EIGHT" embossed om them.

 A selection of Magi-cartridges: